CDCgov/data-exchange-upload/tests/smoke/kotlin/README.md

 Next, run `gradle build` to install dependencies for this project.
 This also installs the TestNG dependency and other related dependencies for the project.

 > [!NOTE]
-> You may need to turn off Zscalar in order for this operation to be successful.
+> If using a CDC laptop, Zscaler may need to be turned off in order for this operation to be successful.

 ### Environment Setup